Dark Side Case Competition

-Best Critical Management Learning and Education Paper 2017, Kenneth Mølbjerg Jørgensen, Aalborg University, 'Entanglements of Storytelling and Power in the Enactment of Organizational Subjectivity' (with Emma Bell and Todd Bridgman)
+Best Critical Management Learning and Education Paper 2019, Kira Lussier, University of Toronto, ‘Motives, Managers, and Maslow: The Hierarchy of Needs in American Management, 1960-1985', (with Emma Bell and Todd Bridgman)

 Best CMS Reviewer

 An award is also made each year for the Best Developmental Reviewer in the Division.
-Best Developmental Reviewer Award 2017, Bill Harley, University of Melbourne.
+Best Developmental Reviewer Award 2019, Alexandra Bristow, The Open University and Mona Florian, IFES.
 Here are previous winners.

 Doctoral Dissertation/Thesis Award

 Each year we award a prize to an outstanding doctoral dissertation/thesis that draws on and contributes to CMS.
 If you have completed your doctoral dissertation/thesis in the specified time period in any of the fields associated with critical management studies do consider entering this competition.
-The award is sponsored by the journal Organization and SAGE publishing.
+The award is sponsored by the journal Organization and Durham University Business School.
 Here are details of the competition and past winners.